 Gresini Racing is an Italian motorbike racing team founded in 1997 by Fausto Gresini, who managed it until his death due to COVID-19.
 The year 2021 marks a return to slow normality for the Faenza-based team and the entire MotoGP paddock.
 Engaged in all categories, he had a good season in the top series and regained victory in Moto2 five years after Lowes thanks to a splendid ride by Di Giannantonio at Jerez.
 There were also podiums in Moto3 by Jeremy Alcoba and Gabriel Rodrigo, and third place in the world championship by Matteo Ferrari in MotoE.
 Optimism is high for 2022, with Enea Bastianini and Fabio Di Giannantonio in the team.

 Team LCR (Lucio Cecchinello Racing) was born in 1996 when Lucio decided to set up his own team following in the footsteps of other racing champions who had successfully done the same.
 Starting with just two mechanics and a van, over the years the LCR Team has continued to grow into a complex and highly organised structure.
 After nine years in the 125cc class and five years in the 250cc class, LCR currently competes in the MotoGP class (since 2006) with two riders and 46 highly qualified staff from 13 different countries.
 After a 2021 lacking in results, 2022 starts with good intentions and the confirmation of riders Alex Marquez and Takaaki Nakagami.
+The LCR Team is still one of the independent teams, but it is closely linked to HRC, Honda Racing Corporation, which considers Lucio Cecchinello’s outfit to be a reliable partner and over the years LCR riders have had direct contracts with HRC.

 Monster Energy Yamaha MotoGP